tsuru/tsuru/docs/understanding/architecture.rst

 API server written with ``Go``.
 The API is responsible for the deploy workflow and the lifecycle of applications.

-Command-line clients interact with this component.
+Command-line clients and the `tsuru dashboard <https://github.com/tsuru/tsuru-dashboard>`_ interact with this component.

 Database
 --------

-The database component is a `MongoDB` server.
+The database component is a `MongoDB <https://www.mongodb.org/>`_ server.

 Queue/Cache
 -----------

-The queue and cache component uses `Redis`.
+The queue and cache component uses `Redis <http://redis.io/>`_.

 Gandalf
 -------

-`Gandalf` is a REST API to manage Git repositories and users and provides access to them over SSH.
+`Gandalf <https://github.com/tsuru/gandalf>`_ is a REST API to manage Git repositories and users and provides access to them over SSH.

 Registry
 --------

-The registry component hosts `Docker` images.
+The `Docker registry <https://github.com/docker/docker-registry>`_ is the component responsible for storing and distributing `Docker <https://www.docker.com/>`_ images.

 Router
 ------